Chris Hoyle

 Email: [email protected]

-He was brought up in the great traditions of the French cello playing school, learning with Alexander Baillie and Peter Worrall, themselves students of André Navarra; with Raphael Sommer, himself a student of Paul Tortelier; with Maud Tortelier, herself a student of Pierre Fournier, and with Paul Tortelier, himself a student of Louis Feuillard and collaborator with Pablo Casals.
+Raised in the great traditions of the French cello school, Chris studied with Alexander Baillie and Peter Worrall (students of André Navarra); Raphael Sommer (student of Paul Tortelier); Maud Tortelier (student of Pierre Fournier); and Paul Tortelier himself (student of Louis Feuillard and collaborator with Pablo Casals).
+He is committed to passing on this heritage to the next generation of cellists.